kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 Operators should monitor these signals that might indicate problems:

 - Unexpected scaling events shortly after enabling the feature
-- Significant changes in the number of replicas for workloads using HPAs with `selectionStrategy: OwnerReferences`
+- Significant changes in the number of replicas for workloads using HPAs with `selectionStrategy: OwnerReference`
 - Increased latency in the `horizontal_pod_autoscaler_controller_metric_computation_duration_seconds` metric
 - Increased error rate in `horizontal_pod_autoscaler_controller_metric_computation_total` with error status If these metrics show unusual patterns after enabling the feature, operators should consider rolling back.